MCP Servers

 Connect MCP Servers to Glue

-Glue AI is now able to act as an MCP client, which you can integrate with applications that expose an MCP server.
+Glue AI can now act as an MCP client, allowing it to integrate with applications that expose an MCP server.
 When an MCP server is connected to Glue, Glue AI can understand your natural language requests and translate them into API-level operations within your connected applications.

 🧠 How Glue works with MCP